-- 1) Current Duties: be a focal point or taskforce member of CARD/NRDS. - 2) Experience in the relevant field: have more than 7 years' experience in the relevant field of agricultural policy or rice production. - 3) Educational Background: be a graduate of university or equivalent - 4) Health: must be in good health, both physically and mentally, to participate in the Program in Japan.
+- Current Duties: be a CARD/NRDS focal point or a member of NRDS Taskforce and an officer in charge of planning and implementation of policies for promotion of rice mechanization. - 2) Experience in the relevant field: have more than 7 years' experience in the relevant field of agricultural policy, rice production or rice mechanization policy. - 3) Educational Background: be a graduate of university or equivalent - 4) Health: must be in good health, both physically and mentally, to participate in the Program in Japan.
 Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus.